 2 people favorited this theater

 Located in the West London district of Ealing.
 The Forum Theatre was one of two near identical Forum Theatre’s which were built for Herbert Yapp in 1934 (the other is the Forum Theatre, Kentish Town in the north of London) and both were taken over by Associated British Cinemas(ABC) within a year of opening.
 Designed by J. Stanley Beard & Clare both had almost identical facades dominated by eight tall columns with a double row of windows between the inner six.
-Each theatre seated 2,175 on two levels and each had a large stage with fully equipped fly tower.
+Each theatre seated 2,175 on two levels (1,339 in the stalls & 836 in the circle) and each had a large stage with fully equipped fly tower.

 Under ABC control it closed in March 1975 for tripling, reopening 26th June 1975 with 764 seats in screen 1 (the former circle) and 417 seats and 210 seats in screens 2 and 3 (the divided stalls).

 From December 2006 it came under the ownership of Empire Cinemas, UK.
 The seating capacities were: 1.
 550, 2.
 330 and 3.
 170. It was a popular cinema in good condition, showing first run films.
 The Empire Cinema was closed on 6th September 2008.
 The auditorium and foyer areas were demolished in early-2009, and a new 16-screen multiplex cinema for Empire Cinemas was planned to be built behind the original façade.
 It was also planned that the original façade of the former Walpole Cinema, Ealing will be incorporated into the design of the new multiplex.